Irvine Royal Academy PE department offers a wide range of physical activities to promote Health & Wellbeing and encourage lifelong participation.

 Pupils complete 2 single performances in two different sports.
 This makes up 50% of their final grade.

-For more information visit the SQA webiste: N5 Physical Education
+For more information visit the SQA website: N5 Physical Education

 The Higher Physical Education (PE) course broadens and deepens through time the knowledge you acquired at National 5.
 It is divided in to two different components: performance and exam.
 Each of these components contributes 50% to your overall grade.